egemen-cimen/blackjack-playing-agent-with-machine-learning/README.md

 Files on the archive:

-/ : This directory contains the source code for the blackjack simulator, an installation guide for additional libraries and the engineering project report
+/ : This directory contains the source code for the blackjack simulator, an installation guide for additional libraries and the engineering project report.

-/MachineLearningPlayer : This directory contains the source code and the model for the machine learning player
+/MachineLearningPlayer : This directory contains the source code and the model for the machine learning player.

 Software Requirements: